 Notwithstanding, PAP yielded much good.
 The discussion advanced.
 Certain compatibilists have been moved by the “consequence argument” to consider freedom to do otherwise not according to ability but dispositional powers: Jane does not need to be able to do x if she has the power to try.
 Although arguing from a position of dispositional powers gets out from under regress or circular objections, there was no conundrum to begin with for the compatibilist who employed conditional analysis with a singular intent.
 We may also say that dispositionalism, although a helpful tool in the compatibilist toolbox, does nothing to advance a metaphysical arrangement for freedom to do otherwise, but why should it?

-Although analysis of dispositional powers allows us to consider free will in the realm of natural ability and inability in a focused sense, it also entails a limited sense.
+Although analysis of dispositional powers allows us to consider free will in the realm of moral and natural ability in a focused sense, it also entails a limited sense.
 Although Jane could not fly with her arms if she willed to do so, she would be free to exercise the power to try.
 The former consideration of doing what is tried escapes dispositional consideration.
 Whereas conditional analysis offers a fuller picture.
 Conditional analysis could correctly conclude not just a lack of freedom to fly due to natural inability (Jane could not fly if she wanted), but also an ability to try to fly if so willed.
 (If Jane willed to try to fly she would try to fly.)
 Therefore, conditional analysis loses nothing in this respect relative to dispositional analysis, but it retains something outside dispositional analysis.
-Moreover, conditional analysis would seem to have an advantage with respect to an analysis of responsibility.
+Conditional analysis would seem to have an advantage with respect to an analysis of natural ability to do, which pertains to responsibility.
 A crippled Jane (for no fault of her own) would not be responsible to take walks with her child in the park because she could not do so if she willed.
-An analysis limited to dispositional powers, by the nature of the case, could conclude a freedom to try to walk but offers nothing with respect to the potentiality to succeed at walking.
+An analysis limited to dispositional powers, by the nature of the case, could conclude a freedom to try to walk but offers nothing with respect to the potentiality of succeeding at walking.
 Freedom to try is not always sufficient for moral accountability, whereas the freedom to do in a conditional sense would imply accountability.
 The conditional analysis of classical compatibilism offers much with respect to understanding freedom and responsibility in light of determinism.

 A Semantic Regress Accomodation